AMReX-Astro/Castro/Exec/science/flame/README.md

   Note: the `NETWORK_DIR` will need to be set for this to include a network that has O14, O15, like `CNO_extras`.

+* `inputs.C` : a pure C flame at a density of 5.e8 g/cc, appropriate
+  for SN Ia.
+This is a very small domain and the resolution requirements are very dependent on the density.

 A time series of flame profiles can be made using the `analysis/profiles.py` script.
 This has options to set the dt to skip